 company is considered private if information on the

 Internationalization and localization

-If you support users in multiple countries, you’ll need to consider internationalization and localization when asking for information.
+If you support users in multiple countries, consider internationalization and localization when asking for information.
 Creating an interface that uses not only the user’s preferred language but also the proper localized terminology results in a smoother onboarding experience.

-For example, instead of always displaying Business Tax ID to your users, regardless of country, you should present:
+For example, instead of requesting a business tax ID from your users, regardless of country, request: